jarylwang/www.jarylwang.com/_app/_drafts/2015-05-13-performant-static-sites.md

 ## Static Site Generator - Jekyll & AMSF
 Aside from having enjoyed Jekyll and Hyde recently, there are compelling reasons why Jekyll was perfect for the job as a static site generator.

-- Runs on Ruby (OS X ships with Ruby)
+- Runs on Ruby
 - Great plugins and workflows available
-- Lots of development activity (Most updated static generator)
+- Lots of development activity, always updated
-- Write in Markdown.
+- Write in Markdown

 The framework I've quite shamelessly used without much changes is AMSF.
-It really is like nothing I've seen before.
 It's just 1 html page with 1 request, and having a small page size meant <strong>insane</strong> page load times.
 If you don't believe me, here is a screencap.

 <img src="{{ site.img }}/gtmetrix.png" alt="GTMetrix Score">

-> Netlify × CloudFlare

-## Netlify
+## Choosing a good host

 <code>To be continued..</code>